What to Do After a Car Accident If You Don’t Have Insurance

 If it’s safe, the next thing you’ll want to do is document injuries and property damage to you and your vehicle, as well as any visible damage to the other driver’s car.

 While there are penalties for driving without insurance, fault is still assigned depending on who is actually responsible for the accident.
 Even without insurance, a driver should still try and document the scene to ensure the other driver is honest and accurate about what took place.
-In addition to documenting the scene, look for any witnesses that could testify what happened.
+In addition to documenting the scene, look for any witnesses that could testify to what happened.

 In no-fault states like Michigan, Kansas, and Florida, compensation for damage is awarded by a driver’s own insurance, or insurer, regardless of who caused the crash.
 This makes it easier for drivers to collect compensation without an attorney or a trial.
 However, no-fault states prohibit injured parties from filing a lawsuit against an at-fault driver.
 There are exceptions to this rule, but only in rare cases.